jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 ### Career goals

-Career goals for informatics students can be very different than that of other research students.
+The job landscape for scientists has changed in recent decades.
+Furthermore career goals for informatics students can be very different than that of other research students.
 By having informatics expertise, these students have additional career opportunities.
 Cultivating an awareness of the students about the diversity of opportunities available to them will provide them the opportunity to choose the career path that suites them best.
+Becoming aware of these opportunities yourself, as a research leader, is therefore critical.

 AVOCADO - add more about this
 https://www.manning.com/books/build-a-career-in-data-science